I8Robot/scipy-filter-cpp/README.md

 This project provides a C++ implementation of the SciPy digital filtering functions, focusing on the Butterworth filter design and zero-phase filtering with `filtfilt`.
 It's designed to be compatible with SciPy's implementation while providing the performance benefits of C++.

+**Compatible with SciPy Version**: This implementation is based on SciPy 1.15.2 API and functionality.

 ## Dependencies

 - Eigen 3.4+ (obtained via Git during project setup)